-Without fairing: See Figure 29.
-The speedometer registers forward speed in miles per hour (U.S.) or kilometers per hour (international).
+See Figure 20 and Figure 21.
+The speedometer registers vehicle speed in miles per hour (U.S.) or kilometers per hour (international) of forward speed.

 Instrument backlighting activates after a slight delay.
-Changes to ambient lighting, such as going through a tunnel, may briefly change backlighting.
+The backlighting may briefly change when ambient lighting changes (such as going through a tunnel).